TyLopez/RUST_Bloodbowl/README.md

-Bloodbowl is a Rust PVP event plug-in involving item collection, similar to the Easter, Halloween, and Christmas events, which transforms a monument into a Bloodbowl.
+Bloodbowl is a Rust PVP event plug-in involving item collection, similar to the Easter, Halloween, and Christmas events, which transforms a monument, or any specificed zone into a Bloodbowl.

 <h1>Features</h1>